What is the name of the mushroom that produces smoke? Mushroom raincoat. How to feed the whole family with one mushroom. Mushroom soup with puffballs

 • Adult raincoats, before frying, boil for 6-7 minutes

-• When using boiled mushrooms, for full readiness, cook for at least 15 minutes
+• When using boiled mushrooms, for complete readiness, cook for at least 15 minutes

 Raincoat mushroom: how to cook for the winter?